About the Political Inequality Blog

 (3) How politically unequal are modern democracies?

 (4) What causes political inequality?

 (5) What are the consequences of political inequality for individuals, societies and social structures?

-The Working Group began as a Project on Political Inequality within CONSIRT, with Joshua Kjerulf Dubrow, Assistant Professor at the Polish Academy of Sciences and Program Coordinator for CONSIRT as the Principal Investigator.
+The original ISA/IPSA Working Group began as a Project on Political Inequality within CONSIRT, with Joshua Kjerulf Dubrow, Assistant Professor at the Polish Academy of Sciences and Program Coordinator for CONSIRT as the Principal Investigator.
 In 2008, the Project produced a special issue of the International Journal of Sociology (IJS) on “Causes and Consequences of Political Inequality in Cross-National Perspective” and obtained a grant from the World Society Foundation to investigate the relationship between political inequality, level of democracy and economic inequality.
 In 2014, the WG’s published its first book, Political Inequality in an Age of Democracy: Cross-national Perspectives (Routledge) that mapped the growing field of political inequality studies and, for the first time, compared and contrasted various definitions and approaches.
-Since then, Josh has organized numerous sessions in international conferences on the topic.